vvvv/The-Gray-Book/reference/extending/contributing.md

 --package-repositories "C:\Users\foo\Documents\repos\vl-libs;C:\Users\foo\Documents\repos\vl-libs2"
 </pre>

 Packages found in a package-repository path will show up among `Dependencies > VL Nugets` like any other nuget you installed.
 So you can simply reference them in any .vl document and work on them.
-Note though that some packages may have a c# solution that would need to be built before the package works!
+Note though that some packages may have a C# solution that would need to be built before the package works!

 By default [source-packages are read-only](../language/compilation.md#read-only-packages), meaning you cannot edit them in vvvv.
 In order to be able to edit individual packages you have to specify them as editable packages via [commandline argument](../hde/commandline-arguments.md), like: